AfyKirby1/Better-Me/README.md

 ---

-## 💚 A Personal Note
+## 💚 A Message from the Team

-Dear friend,

-If you're reading this, you've already taken the first step toward becoming a better version of yourself.
-That takes courage, and we're honored to be part of your journey.

-Better-Me was born from a simple belief: that self-improvement doesn't have to be harsh, judgmental, or overwhelming.
+Better-Me was created from a simple belief: that self-improvement doesn't have to be harsh or overwhelming.
 It can be gentle, supportive, and even joyful.

-Whether you're here to build better habits, achieve meaningful goals, or simply understand yourself better, we're here to support you.
-Not with pressure or perfectionism, but with compassion, understanding, and celebration of every step forward.
+Whether you're here to build better habits, achieve meaningful goals, or simply understand yourself better, we're here to support you with compassion, understanding, and celebration of every step forward.

 You are worthy of growth.
 You are worthy of support.
 You are worthy of becoming exactly who you're meant to be.